Parenting Advice: Supporting Children With Behavior Related To ADHD

 Three Steps For Supporting A Child With ADHD

 When your child receives an ADHD diagnosis, your first step might be to educate yourself about their condition.
-Your healthcare provider or a mental health professional can recommend some appropriate literature to help you understand how ADHD can affect your child’s physical, emotional and mental development, and any potential problems to be aware of.
-The more you know about ADHD and how it may present in your child, the more equipped you may feel to help them when they encounter problems.
-For example, oftentimes children with ADHD misbehave as a result of impulsiveness or inattention (core symptoms of ADHD) and not because they are merely being rebellious.
-Parents may be able to manage their child’s behavioral problems by helping their children manage symptoms of ADHD.
+Your healthcare provider or a mental health professional can recommend some appropriate literature to help you understand how ADHD symptoms affect your child’s physical, emotional, and mental development, and any potential problems to be aware of.
+The more you know about the symptoms of ADHD and co-occurring conditions like oppositional defiant disorder, and how both may present in your child, the more equipped you can be to help them when they encounter obstacles related to their conditions.

 While symptomatic manifestations can vary by child, some of the most common triggers that are reported include: